-For details see Immediate Report on Amendment to Articles, dated May 18, 2016, reference number 2016-01-028896, hereby included by reference.
+For the text of the Articles see Immediate Report on Amendment to Articles, dated May 18, 2016, reference number 2016-01-028896, included herein by reference.

 4.14 Recommendations and Resolutions of the Directors and Resolutions of Extraordinary General Meeting (Reg.
 29)